 My experience combining Hyatt points

-Prior to this weekend I had never combined Hyatt points before.
-However, I’m down to “only” 110,000 World of Hyatt points, while Ford has 32,000 World of Hyatt points, which he mostly earned with The World of Hyatt Credit Card.
+Ford and I just did one of these points transfers in the past couple of days.
+I “only” had about 48,000 World of Hyatt points, while Ford had 110,000 points, earned mostly through The World of Hyatt Credit Card (review).
 I’m a Globalist and he’s not, so I figured it made sense to consolidate points.

-I’m planning on booking a stay at the Park Hyatt Paris soon, so rather than transferring some points from Chase Ultimate Rewards to have enough for the stay, I figured we’d transfer points from Ford’s account, since we’re better off having more points in a flexible account.
+I do have a hotel booking in mind, so rather than transferring some points from Chase Ultimate Rewards to have enough for the stay, I figured we’d transfer points from Ford’s account, since we’re better off having more points in a flexible account.

 We filled out the form on Thursday night, and to my surprise within 24 hours I received an email from Hyatt confirming the transfer had been completed, and that the points were in my account.
 That was much quicker than I was expecting.

 - I sent the email with the points combining form from my email address (even though I was the receiving account), and that wasn’t an issue

 - Ford and I both used e-signatures for filling out the form, and that wasn’t an issue, so you don’t need a “wet” signature